willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 ---
 id: '2'
 title: Forever and Always Earrings
-description: Statement earrings with red hearts and natural wood accents.
+description: Classic red hearts to go with any valentines outfit.
 price: '10.00'
 order: 1
 featured: true